zephy0808/django-marketing-toolkit/README.md

-ETI Marketing Landing Pages CMS
+ETI Marketing CMS
 ===============================

-This is a custom Django Admin CMS for creating marketing landing pages for ETI related projects.
+This is Django app that provides miscellaneous marketing functionality for ETI apps.

+Currently, it does the following:

-The goal of this CMS is consistency so the Marketing staff can easily add new marketing landing pages based on project's styleguide, and without coding.
-The templates should be extended per project since it's just a barebone to get you started.
+* Provides a `LandingPage` model so the Marketing staff can easily add new marketing landing pages based on project's styleguide, and without coding.

-INSTALLATION
+* Provides a simple, extensible signup form that talks to Active Campaign.
+* Centralizes communications with the Active Campaign API

+Installation
 ------------

 * Make sure you have `virtualenv` activated